microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 then it will be sequenced at the latest within the span of rectangle that follows.
-Here we can apply that rule to see that the undo edit, so long as it is conceived within or before the light blue collaboration window span, will be sequenced within the dark blue collaboration window span, during which peers will still be holding on to their copy of the repair data.
+Here we can apply that rule to see that the undo edit, so long as it is conceived within or before the light blue collaboration window span, will be sequenced within or before the dark blue collaboration window span, during which peers will still be holding on to their copy of the repair data.

 While the repair data being send may be large,